hiveot/hub.capnp/pkg/mqttgw/README.md

 ### Subscribe to Thing Actions

-Publishers of devices and services can receive action requests on the topic:
+Publishers of devices and services can receive action requests by subscribing to the topic:

 > SUBSCRIBE: things/{publisherID}/{thingID}/action/{name}

 Where:
-* {publisherID} must be a valid publisher
+* {publisherID} must be the authenticated publisher of the Thing
 * {thingID} is that of the Thing to activate
 * {name} is that of the action to engage